armanmahmud1/basicstat/README.md

 ```
 Note: <br>
 1. The command also supports an optional exclude option: if specified, it will omit the listed variables from the output; otherwise, all variables are included by default.
 For cleaner and more targeted results, using the exclude option. <br>
-2. Please check the Command window carefully.
+2. Please check the execution window carefully.
 The export file has been saved to your current working directory.
 You’ll find a clickable link to the exported file provided by this package.

 ## Issues
 For any issues, report: https://github.com/armanmahmud1/basicstat/issues